Integrative-Transcriptomics/MADAM/README.md

 `gradle build`

-The jar-files then contained in the build/libs folder
+The jar-files are then contained in the build/libs folder

 ## Tools
 The following tools are available: